Andy Beshear: Tenure

-On November 18, 2020, as the state's COVID-19 cases continued to increase, Beshear ordered Kentucky's public and private schools to halt in-person learning on November 23, with in-person classes to resume in January 2021.
+On November 18, 2020, as the state's COVID-19 cases continued to increase, Beshear ordered Kentucky's public and private schools to halt in-person learning on November 23 with in-person classes to resume in January 2021.
 This marked the first time Beshear ordered, rather than recommended, schools to cease in-person instruction.
 Danville Christian Academy, joined by Attorney General Daniel Cameron, filed a lawsuit in the United States District Court for the Eastern District of Kentucky, claiming that Beshear's order violated the First Amendment by prohibiting religious organizations to educate children in accordance with their faith.
 A group of Republican U.S. senators supported the challenge.
 The U.S. Court of Appeals for the Sixth Circuit and the U.S. Supreme Court upheld Beshear's order.

 In March 2021, Beshear vetoed all or part of 27 bills that the Kentucky legislature had passed.
 The legislature overrode his vetoes.

 Beshear's tenure in office has been marked by several natural disasters.
 In December 2021, Beshear led the emergency response to a tornado outbreak in western Kentucky, which devastated the town of Mayfield and killed more than 70 people, making it the deadliest in the state's history.
 In July 2022, torrential rain caused severe flooding across Kentucky's Appalachia region and led to the deaths of over 25 people; Beshear worked with the federal government to coordinate search and rescue missions as President Biden declared a federal disaster to direct relief money to the state.

+On January 4, 2023, Beshear was selected by fellow Appalachian governors to serve as states' co-chair of the Appalachian Regional Commission for 2023, succeeding Maryland governor Larry Hogan.
+During his tenure as co-chair, the commission put $322 million into financing 701 projects.
+His father, Steve Beshear, served in the role in 2015.

+In 2024, Beshear created a political action committee to raise money for candidates in the 2024 United States elections who "push back against this national trend of anger politics and division".